Inference Architecture

 - Open WebUI forwards the request to the configured LiteLLM endpoint on

-duodecillion.ti.bfh.ch. - LiteLLM looks up the requested model in its configuration and routes the request to the appropriate inference backend:
+duodecillion.ti.bfh.ch. - LiteLLM looks up the requested model in its configuration and routes the request to the appropriate LM Studio backend node (for example

 - LiteLLM records usage, then returns the normalized response to Open WebUI.